What Is Genioplasty?

 Are There Other Options for Enhancing the Chin?

-There are other ways to reshape or resize the chin to improve facial harmony.
-The critical thing to note is that these options add to the chin.
-Therefore, they are only appropriate for patients whose needs or preferences require chin augmentation.
+There are a few other ways to reshape or resize the chin to improve facial harmony.
+The critical thing to note is that each of these options adds to the chin.
+Therefore, options like fillers and chin implants are only appropriate for patients whose goals can be achieved via chin augmentation.

 Genioplasty vs. Chin Implant